 I’m still the girl you married.
-The one who laughs a little too loud, uses sarcasm every chance I get and loves to sing at the top of my lungs.
+The one who laughs a little too loud, uses dry sarcasm whenever possible and loves to sing at the top of my lungs.

-I’m still the same googly-eyed 28 year old whose heart skips a beat when you walk into the room.
+I’m still the same googly-eyed 28 year old from years ago whose heart still skips a beat when you walk into the room.

 This global pandemic and the lockdown we’ve been living in has opened my eyes in many ways.
-It’s helped me realize that as strong and independent as I like to appear, I wouldn’t be able to do this without you.
+It’s helped me realize that as strong and independent as I am on some days, I wouldn’t be able to do this without you.